mozilla-services/shavar-prod-lists/README.md

 In addition, Mozilla maintains a several lists for Firefox-specific features and experiments.
 The lists currently in active use are:
-* `social-tracking-protection-blacklist.json`: a subset of social trackers from Disconnect's blocklist.
+* `social-tracking-protection-blacklist.json`: a subset of trackers from Disconnect's blocklist.
 This list is used to identify "social media" trackers within Firefox's UI.
 All of the origins on this list should also be included in Disconnect's `disconnect-blacklist.json` list.